HarperDB/template-redirector/README.md

 | `/hosts`         | Direct REST endpoint for the rule hosts               |
 | `/version`       | Direct REST endpoint for the active version table     |

 The Harper REST API gives low level control over your data.
-The first three endpoints  are component level and provide higher level functionality.
+The first two endpoints are component level and provide higher level functionality.
 The last three enpdoints are direct access to Harper's REST API.
 For a full description of what the REST API can do and how to use if your can refer to its [documentation](https://docs.harperdb.io/docs/developers/rest).

 ### Importing Redirects